History of Maldives in Timeline

 On 3 October 1972, Kurumba Maldives, the first resort in the Maldives, welcomed its first guests.

-In 1972, the first tourist resorts, Bandos Island Resort and Kurumba Village (now Kurumba Maldives), opened, marking a turning point for the Maldives' economy.
+In 1972, the first tourist resorts, Bandos Island Resort and Kurumba Village (now Kurumba Maldives), were opened, leading to a transformation of the Maldives' economy.

 In 1972, the republican constitution was amended.

-In 1973, the Allied Health Services Training Centre was established by the Ministry of Health in the Maldives.
+In 1973, the Allied Health Services Training Centre (the forerunner of the Faculty of Health Sciences) was established by the Ministry of Health.

 1974: Mechanisation of Dhoni

-In 1974, the mechanisation of the traditional fishing boat called dhoni marked a major milestone in the fisheries industry's development.
+In 1974, the mechanisation of the traditional fishing boat called dhoni marked a significant advancement in the development of the fisheries industry.

 In 1975, the republican constitution was amended.

-In 1976, the RAF Gan airfield was closed as part of the British withdrawal of permanently stationed forces 'East of Suez'.
+In 1976, the British base was closed as part of the larger British withdrawal of permanently stationed forces 'East of Suez'.

 December 1977: First accurate census held